stubailo/sashko-dev/content/blog/resumes/index.md

 1. Does this candidate have the technical skills and experience needed?
 This doesn’t mean they’ve necessarily worked with the specific technologies we use, but that they could learn our stack quickly.
 2. Is this candidate good at getting work done and collaborating with a team?
 Just having technical skills isn't enough.

 The key comes back to "show, don’t tell".
-Anyone can write that they're a JavaScript expert or that they’re a great teammate -- I'm looking for specific relevant examples.
+Anyone can write that they're a JavaScript expert or that they’re a great teammate -- I'm looking for specific examples.

 This is why previous professional experience or equivalent project work should make up the majority of the resume if possible.
 Don't just put what role you held, but explain what you accomplished and why it was interesting.
 For example, this doesn't tell me much:

 > **Software Engineer II at SoftwareCo**<br />
 > Participated in engineering sprints and collaborated with teammates to ship features quickly with a high quality implementation.
 Worked across the stack with a JavaScript frontend and a Ruby backend.

-This is much more informative, but takes up the same amount of space:
+This is much more informative, and takes up the same amount of space:

 > **Software Engineer II, Photos team at SoftwareCo**<br />
 > Led team of 3 engineers to rewrite photo uploader to use a streaming API to reduce upload time by 37%, increasing number of photos uploaded per user by 15%.
 Led user research and technical scoping.